ZhangZen/Java/01-object-and-oop-concept/README.md

 ```
 So, what'll happen when you type wrong format with your using method, for example, use `scanner.nextInt()` but you enter `abc`?

-==> An exception will be thrown and this is discuss later.
+==> An exception will be thrown and this will be discussed later.

 # 2. Object oriented programming (OOP)